Kayli/logspub/religions.md

   - brings people together, provide a ritual and symbolic focus, and unify them
   - this referred as functionalist perspective in sociology

+- typical activities
+  - ceremony
+    - ways in which a group of people share a common belief and also reinforce solidarity across the group
+  - sacramental meals
+    - often builds on 'you are what you eat' cognitive dillusion
+    - symbolic canibalism, evolution of practical canibalism
+  - sacrifice: a commitment device
+  - deference to authority as a negotiating technique (god, boss, known criminal, etc)
+  - depiction of dieties
+    - cherubs: leveraging instinctual mechanisms to circumvent or augment rational thought

 - statistics 2021
   - 84% of the world's population identifies with a particular religious group or tradition
   - less than 9% are atheists
+  - there are over 4,000 religions, faiths groups, and denominations that exist around the world today

 - religious experience
   - refers to the conviction or sensation that one is connected to “the divine”